 My wife and I often have breakfast at Heart and Soul at the corner of Market and Central Streets, known traditionally as “Market Square,” but more recently as “Five Corners.”
-I never cease to be fascinated by cars and pedestrians negotiating that busy intersection with only two stops signs and no traffic signal, or any other indication of how to proceed.
+I never cease to be fascinated by cars and pedestrians negotiating that busy intersection with only a few stops signs and no traffic signal, or any other indication of how to proceed.

 Glenn Kennedy posted this sped-up video of Ipswich “rush hour” on YouTube.